NarcolepticEngineer/NarcolepticEngineer/README.md

 🌱 I’m currently learning ...
   - How to use Google Scripts to automate energy reporting
   - How to use my iPad pro to make paintings
-  - How to run with my [puppers](https://www.akc.org/dog-breeds/australian-shepherd/) without getting dragged down the trail.
+  - How to run with my [puppers](https://www.akc.org/dog-breeds/australian-shepherd/) without getting dragged down the trail

 📫 To reach me: ...
   - Connect with me on [LinkedIn](https://www.linkedin.com/in/peter-elliott/?lipi=urn%3Ali%3Apage%3Ad_flagship3_feed%3ByD7wHkFCS2mGUFjsEkW5GQ%3D%3D)!